 Refreshing as Master of None’s casual approach towards sex is, it’s Jessica Jones that is the true game changer, largely due to the way it elevates the treatment of sex in a genre not often known for its maturity towards the topic.

-Sexuality is so much more than just a lazy way to punch up a flaccid plot.
 Like many female superheroes, Jones’s (Krysten Ritter) backstory includes experiences of sexual assault and abuse; unlike many of her peers, Jones’s degradation is treated with sensitivity, and never used to arouse the audience or torture Jones for the viewer’s amusement.
 Most notably, Jessica Jones draws a clear line between sex and abuse.
 Jones’s dalliances with a super-powered bartender, or her best friend’s with a cop, always feel positive and celebratory, an affirmation of life in a world where death is never far away.
 Both stylistically and tonally, these scenes are worlds away from any interactions with villain Kilgrave; a cinematic reinforcement of the notion that sexual assault is about power, not sex.

 It’s telling that, in a narrative permeated with themes of abuse and control, Jones’s sex scenes feel sexy largely because they’re explicitly positioned as an act of free will: characters may murder and mutilate one another under the control of the show’s central villain, but their sexual experiences are expressly consensual.
 Given the often casual (and frequently eroticized) use of rape throughout the comic book universe, it’s stunning to see a show based on a Marvel property take such a strong stance at the opposite end of the spectrum.